Taylor "The Terror" Guerra

 Email us (from the Contact NAGA page) the image name or URL.

-If you would like to see what weight classes and skill elvels a tournament has all you need to do is click the DIVISIONS tab for the tournament you are interested in.
+If you would like to see what weight classes and skill elvels a tournament has all you need to do is click the red DIVISIONS tab located on the tournament page you are competing in.

-NAGA is always looking for qualified individuals to join our referee team.
-If you are interested in becoming a NAGA referee click HERE and follow the instructions.
+NAGA is looking looking for qualified individuals to join our referee team.
+If you are interested in becoming a NAGA referee, and are at least a purple belt in BJJ, please email Brent Gallo at firstname.lastname@example.org.
+Please include your:

 The numbers listed are the points you earned for your team.
 The points are tabulated to determine team champions.
 First through third placed finishers are awarded points based on this sliding scale.